How to build a scalable business

-So first, trim the fat.
-Review business processes reduce redundant processes.
-If your company makes things, most of these redundancies can be found in the production phase.
+Review business processes, reduce other redundant processes, and evaluate parts of the business that might slow down or hold back your scalability.
+If your company makes things, most of these redundancies can be identified in the production phase.
 If automating any of your production processes is possible, do it.
 The same is true with your supply chain and logistics.

 Businesses that offer services may find scalability a little more difficult.
 Service-based businesses rely on worker hours.
 The more workers, the better you can scale up.
 As such, these businesses tend to be more linear.